tassalor1/Digit_Recognition/README.md

 1. Improve the user interface for better usability.
 2. Mobile friendly
-3. Optimize the CNN model for colored backgrounds and numbers.
+3. Optimise the CNN model for colored backgrounds and numbers.
-4. Add support for recognizing multiple digits in a single image.
+4. Add support for recognising multiple digits in a single image.
 5. Implement a feature to save the user's input images for future model retraining.